-SA Archbishop Thabo Makgoba criticises Uganda’s anti-LGBTIQ+ bill
+Archbishop Thabo Makgoba has urged Uganda’s Anglican Church to oppose the anti-LGBTIQ+ bill

 The Anglican Archbishop of Southern Africa, Thabo Makgoba, has called on his Ugandan counterpart to reject that country’s anti-LGBTIQ+ bill.
 The plea, however well intentioned, will likely be dismissed.